Things to Do in Gdansk, Poland

 At Długi Targ Street, you can still relish in old merchant properties with richly decorated facades.
 They grace the area, giving it a unique character.

-See also City Trip: 5 Things To Do in Berlin
+See also Brunei Itinerary: Things to Do in Brunei

 The most important building in this district is Town Hall, located on Długa 46.
 It’s a perfect example of architecture that connects the gothic and renaissance styles.
 The 83-meter tower can be seen from many points in the city and is often used as an orientation point.